Archer Daniels Midland Company (ADM). Below are some highlights from the above linked analysis:

 Conclusion: ADM did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks ADM as a 1-Star Very Weak stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 8.9%.
-This dividend growth rate is lower than the 7.8% used in this analysis, thus providing a margin of safety.
-ADM has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 10.3%.
+This dividend growth rate is higher than the 9.1% used in this analysis, thus providing no margin of safety.
+ADM has a risk rating of 1.50 which classifies it as a Low risk stock.

 Currently, ADM's debt and free cash flow payout are well within my acceptable levels.
-The stock is trading above my calculated fair value of $35.21 and its current yield is below my minimum acceptable level.
-For now, I will continue to watch from the sidelines for a better opportunity to buy.
+The stock is trading above my calculated fair value of $41.06 and its current yield is below my minimum acceptable level.
+For now, I will continue to watch from the sidelines for a better entry point.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.